Skip to Content

 Alternatively, instead of glacier hiking, you can also opt for an ice cave tour.
 You also get to walk on a glacier, but it’s a different experience than a glacier hike.

-While the majority of natural ice caves in Iceland can only be visited in winter, there are a few that are accessible the whole year (still, remember that it’s a natural phenomenon and so the situation can change at any time).
+While the majority of natural ice caves in Iceland can only be visited in winter, there are a few that are accessible the whole year (just remember that it’s a natural phenomenon, so the situation can change at any time).

 Good to know: You can only visit ice caves with guided tours!
-The recently discovered ice caves near Jokulsarlon are now accessible in the summer as well – see here for more info.
+Some of the recently discovered ice caves near Jokulsarlon are now accessible in the summer as well – see here for more info.
 Alternatively, you can visit Katla Ice Cave near Vik.

 Depending on the season, these tours have several departure times every day and they take just 3 hours.